idibidiart/react-native-responsive-grid/README.md

 sm, md, and lg are device-size-dependent 'size' values that are applicable to columns.

 `offset` and `[size]Offset` - Accepts any number.
-This number defines the left offset in terms of the number of grid columns.
-Since grid columns have their parent row's justifyContent as flex-start (by design) and their alignItems set to flex-start (by default) content in offsetted columns will snap to grid.
+This number defines the marginLeft (or marginRight in csase of **rtl**) for the column in terms of the number of grid columns.
+Since grid columns have their parent row's justifyContent as flex-start (by design) and their alignItems set to flex-start (or flex-end for **rtl**) content in offsetted columns will snap to grid (in both ltr and rtl modes.)
 Offset values can also be negative, too.

 **rightAlign** may be be supplied as prop in the column to set its alignItems to flex-end.
 This way content in offsetted columns will snap to grid in both in both the normal left-to-right (ltr) direction as well as thew right-to-left (rtl) directions.